People just can't seem to get enough of them souls

 - There's also some spirit demons who steal away people's souls to sell to the highest bidder.

 - The Psychocrypt in Adventures of the Galaxy Rangers.
-Definitely a Just The Soul as it's possible to join the Soul Jar crystal to the half worn on the victim's body and revive them.
+It's possible to join the Soul Jar crystal to the half worn on the victim's body and revive them.
 It's just damn near impossible to wrest said Soul Jar away from Her Majesty.

 - Marceline's dad from Adventure Time wears a suit, is completely evil, and is going to swallow all of your souls.